Skip to main content

 • Replace clinical methods (DEXA, BodPod, etc.)

-A better goal than “perfect accuracy”
+A better goal than perfect accuracy

 Why LeanLens uses a range + confidence

-Photo checklist (the 80/20 that makes everything better)
+Photo checklist (the 80/20)

 • Same lighting (ideally bright, indirect)